hackmanser/climate/without-hot-air/src/chapI.md

 #### Power stations

 Energy saving ideas are sometimes described in terms of power stations.
-For example according to a BBC report on putting new everlasting LED lightbulbs in traffic lights, "The power savings would be huge – keeping the UK’s traffic lights running requires the equivalent of two mediumsized power stations." [<span class="websitetitle">news.bbc.co.uk/1/low/sci/tech/specials/ sheffield\_99/449368.stm</span>](http://news.bbc.co.uk/1/low/sci/tech/specials/sheffield_99/449368.stm)
+For example according to a BBC report on putting new everlasting LED lightbulbs in traffic lights, "The power savings would be huge – keeping the UK’s traffic lights running requires the equivalent of two mediumsized power stations." [news.bbc.co.uk/1/low/sci/tech/specials/ sheffield\_99/449368.stm](http://news.bbc.co.uk/1/low/sci/tech/specials/sheffield_99/449368.stm)

 ![](/img/without-hot-air/figure309-0-0.gif)